elijaharita/eseed-window/readme.md

 - Anything else as it comes along :)

 ## Ghetto temporary documentation

+### Building

+ESeed Window uses CMake.

+CMake Configuration Options:
+- ESD_WND_BUILD_EXAMPLES *(ON, OFF | Default - OFF)*
+- ESD_WND_ENABLE_VULKAN_SUPPORT *(ON, OFF | Default - OFF)*
+  - Must be enabled to use Vulkan helper functions
+- ESD_WND_PLATFORM *(Win32, X11 | Default - Auto Detect)*
+  - This option may be manually set in order to specify a target platform for a different OS, otherwise the platform will be auto-detected
+  - If no value is provided, Linux operating systems will default to X11, and Windows will default to Win32

+#### Linking via a CMake subdirectory

+If you are building your project with CMake as well, the library can easily be included in your project with `add_subdirectory(path/to/eseed-window)` and subsequently `target_link_libraries(target eseed_window)`.

 ### Basics
 At the moment, the only supported rendering API is Vulkan.
 The library is currently implemented for Win32 and X11.